Professional Development for Math Educators

 During this 2-day session, you will learn how to leverage the Transition to College Mathematics (TCM) course’s instructional model to develop students’ abilities in the three dimensions of college-readiness: academic knowledge and skills for all mathematics pathways, non-cognitive skills, and student success strategies.
 You will experience selected student activities from the perspectives of both a learner and a teacher.
 You will network with participants from other high schools and collaborate on how to facilitate and assess student learning using the course materials.

 The TCM course materials were developed to help high school seniors who have not met a college readiness measure achieve college readiness by the end of their senior year.
 The materials, supporting a full year of instruction, address concepts and skills needed to prepare students for success in college quantitative reasoning, statistics, and college algebra courses.

-Interested?
+Interested learning more?
 Fill out this form and our staff will email you shortly.
-Or, learn more about our TCM Summer Professional Learning on August 1-2, 2019.

 Advanced Mathematical Decision Making

 Advanced Mathematical Decision Making (AMDM), also known as Advanced Quantitative Reasoning (AQR), covers a range of mathematics topics presented in applied contexts, including statistics and finance, that develop students’ college and career readiness skills.

 During this institute, you will experience selected student activities and course projects from the perspectives of both a learner and a teacher.
 You will network with participants from other high schools and collaborate on how to facilitate and assess student learning using the course’s instructional model.